WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 15. What is package.json in Node.js?

 - 'package.json' is a metadata file in Node.js that contains information about the project, such as dependencies, scripts, and version.

+## 16. What is the most popular Node.js framework used these days?

+- The most popular Node.js framework is Express.js, known for its scalability and minimalistic approach to building web applications.